3 Ways to Cultivate Self-Love When You’re Neurodivergent

 Remember, success is highly individual and not solely defined by neurotypical benchmarks.

-By shifting your focus to your own path, you’ll reduce the need for comparison.
 And by focusing on your unique qualities and embracing self-love?
 You can unlock a more fulfilling and contented life.

 3. Find community